copperwater/xNetHack/doc/xnh-changelog-10.0.md

   achieve field) is awarded for solving the Wizard's Puzzle, which is encoded in achieveX as "solved_wiz_puzzle".
 - Monster lookup shows whether or not a monster can be saddled.
+- Trees that are incapable of summoning a swarm of bees will not produce a "low buzzing" when kicked.

 ### Architectural changes